julia-dizhak/rails-blog/README.md

 # rails-blog

-We're going to build a Blog with Ruby on Rails s
+We're going to build a Blog with Ruby on Rails.

-This README would normally document whatever steps are necessary to get the application up and running.

 ## Blog

 *  User can see all blogs
 *  User can create (add) a new blog with handling form submissions using strong parameters
-*  There is a validation when user post new blog
+*  Validation present when user post a new blog
+*  Edit a post
+*  Delete a post

 ## Tech